GDPR Cookie Consent by Free Privacy Policy Generator

 The power of Parametric Composition lies in the ability to separate individual aspects of your compositions.
 This video will show you how to experiment with different velocities before mapping them again to a row of pitches.

-The First Steps in Opusmodus
+The First Steps In Opusmodus

 This course is designed to introduce you to the essential tools and features you need to get started with Opusmodus, the powerful computer-aided composition software.
 In this series, we focus on the core functions that every user must know, covering the basics of creating lengths, pitches, dynamics and tonalities.
-Through practical examples and clear explanations, you'll quickly gain a solid foundation to start creating your own compositions.

 OMN The Language